mcheshkov/paidy-restaurant-api/writeup.md

 I could use something like embedded Raft with in-memory storage, and hope that all of instances would never have a power issue.
 But to simplify, I decided not to.

+## Data structure

+I don't get a point of having two different requests: one to show all items on a table, and another to show a specified item.

+In case they return same data it's just a batch and single item version of the same API.

+So, I would assume that they should return different data, for a different UX in client app: batch version is terse for each item, but whole table at once, and single version is more verbose.

+I would skip all the validation for now, and just accept any tables and items.
+I would expect from actual production system to be configured prior to use, so all tables and items would be either created in advance, or would have a separate flow for custom one-time orders.

+Because we have relatively small unit of partitioning, we can use not-very-scalable approaches, like sequences in PostgreSQL.

+All requests are formulated as if they are separate transactions, there's no need to provide a way to execute several item additions and removals as an atomic operation.